hliuliu/my-projects/Funeral_Chapel/README.txt

 Click on "Download Python 2.7.10" and follow the instructions.

 After downloading Python, open up the command prompt (Windows) or Terminal (Linux/UNIX).
 Type "python".
-You should the Python interprter display.
+You should see the Python interprter display.

 If instead, you see the following message: "'python' is not recognized as an internal or external command, operable program or batch file." on Windows, this means that there are 2 possibilities: